Dynatrace-APAC/dynatrace-apac.github.io/workshops/ANZ-automate-delivery-2.md

 ### Running Jenkins in Docker

+Negative
+: Before you start the Jenkins docker, please remove the existing Jenkins-docker as below with this command `docker rm Jenkins-Dynatrace`

 The Jenkins docker would already be present in your ubuntu instances and can be seen with “docker images”

 ![Jenkins-Docker](assets/ANZ-aiops/delivery1/jenkins-docker.png)